-Now because most of Zollikon was rebaptized and held that they were the true Christian church, they also took, like the early Christians, to community of goods (as can be seen in the Acts of the Apostles).
-They broke the locks off their doors, chests, and cellars, and ate food and drink in good fellowship without discrimination.3 and common and everyone has full rights to use them.
-We have been informed by trustworthy people that they often said this in the beginning of their movement, and in this way they got the poor and the simple to join with them.4
+Now because most of Zollikon was rebaptised and held that they were the true Christian church, they also undertook, like the early Christians, to practice community of temporal goods (as can be read in the Acts of the Apostles).
+They broke the locks off their doors, chests, and cellars, and ate food and drink in good fellowship without discrimination.

-The joint council of Zürich, Sankt Gallen, and Bern condemned the Anabaptists in 1527.
+The joint council of Zürich, Sankt Gallen and Bern condemned the Anabaptists in 1527.
 One thing they held against them was their teaching on economics:

 They say that no Christian, if he is really sincere, may either give or receive interest on money.
-They say that all temporal goods are free
+They say that all temporal goods are free and common and everyone has full rights to use them.
+We have been informed by trustworthy people that they often said this in the beginning of their movement, and in this way they got the poor and the simple to join with them.